 manner into segments.
 This is used in facsimile transmission.

 FRAMING is the process of synchronizing a facsimile receiver

 to a transmitter.
 This allows proper picture reproduction.

-ELECTROMAGNETIC INTERFERENCE is a term used to describe
+ELECTROMagnetic INTERFERENCE is a term used to describe the

 A3.
 Transfers receiver audio outputs to remote control stations.